Surveillance Evasion Through Bayesian Reinforcement Learning: MULTI-EPISODIC PLANNING WITH UNKNOWN

-Before delving into the continuous model, we first present a discrete version of our problem on a finite graph and examine the possibility of applying existing RL algorithms.
-Suppose E starts from a node $v_0$, moves between adjacent nodes, and tries to reach a set of target nodes $\Gamma$.
-We assume that a transition along any edge $e$ incurs a probability $K_e \in (0,1)$ of E being captured in the process, and this probability is independent of the path traversed up till that point.
-If $\pathset$ denotes the set of all paths leading from $v_0$ to $\Gamma$, we would prefer to use $p\in\pathset$ which maximizes the probability of not being captured up to $\Gamma$; i.e., $\max_{p\in\pathset} \prod_{e\in p} (1 - K_e)$, or equivalently $\min_{p\in\pathset} \sum_{e\in p} -\log(1 - K_e)$.
-When all $K_e$'s are known, this becomes a standard shortest path problem, with $-\log(1 - K_e)$ interpreted as the edge weights, and the classical Dijkstra's method can be used to solve it efficiently.
-Alternatively, this can be also viewed as a simple Markov Decision Process (MDP) by adding an absorbing ``captured state'' node $v_c$.
-In this MDP interpretation, an action corresponds to a choice of the next edge, a capture event is modeled as a transition to $v_c$, and a unit reward is earned only upon reaching $\Gamma$.
+Before delving into the continuous problem, we first present a discrete version on a finite directed graph $G$ and examine the possibility of applying well-known RL algorithms.
+Suppose E starts from a node $\bv_0$, moves between adjacent nodes, and tries to avoid capture en route to a set of target nodes $\Xi$.
+We assume that a transition along any edge $e$ incurs some capture probability\footnote{ If the graph is embedded in a continuous domain $\Omega$, this $\Psi_e$ can be computed from \eqref{eq:capture_prob}, provided $t$ is the time needed to traverse that edge $e$, which is parametrized by a path $\by(s).$} $\Psi_e \in (0,1).$ If $\pathset$ denotes the set of all paths from $v_0$ to $\Xi$, we would prefer to use $p\in\pathset$ which maximizes the probability of not being captured up to $\Xi$; i.e., $\max_{p\in\pathset} \prod_{e\in p} (1 - \Psi_e)$ or, equivalently, $\min_{p\in\pathset} \sum_{e\in p} -\log(1 - \Psi_e)$.
+When all $\Psi_e$'s are known, this becomes a standard shortest path problem, with $C_e = -\log(1 - \Psi_e)$ interpreted as edge weights, and the classical Dijkstra's method can solve it efficiently.
+Alternatively, this can be viewed as a simple Markov Decision Process (MDP) by adding an absorbing ``captured state'' node $\bv_c$.
+In this MDP interpretation, an action corresponds to a choice of the next attempted edge $e$, a capture event is modeled as a transition to $\bv_c$, and a unit reward is earned only upon reaching $\Xi$.